ronilaukkarinen/blls/README.md

 **Blls** (bills.io as in _bills I owe_) is a web application for managing and tracking your bills and payments.
 Keep tabs on what you owe, what you've paid, and maintain a clear financial history.

-> [!NOTE]
-> This repository is currently not functional due to outdated and unresolved dependencies.
-The project requires significant updates to dependencies and compatibility fixes before it can be used.
-Use at your own risk.

 ## Features

 * Track both paid and unpaid bills